Rodgath/Dilaz-Metabox-Options/README.md

 ***

 __NOTE:__
-1. ```Dilaz-Metabox-Options/custom-options-sample.php``` contains examples showing how to use actions hooks to add custom metabox option fields to any Dilaz Metabox implementation.
+1. ```Dilaz-Metabox-Options/custom-options-sample.php``` contains examples that show how to use actions hooks to add custom metabox option fields to any Dilaz Metabox implementation.
 2. ```Dilaz-Metabox-Options/default-options.php``` contains default options as examples for all possible metabox fields.